-Please see our Benefits advice page for advice, guidance and assistance with the full range of welfare benefits.
-You can also use the benefits calculator to find out how much Housing Benefit Council Tax Support you may claim.
+Please see our benefits advice page for advice, guidance and assistance with the full range of welfare benefits.
+You can also use the benefits calculator to find out how much Housing Benefit or Council Tax Support you may claim.

 What is Housing Benefit?

-Housing Benefit helps you pay your rent if you are on a low income.
+Housing Benefit helps you pay your rent if you're on a low income.
 The amount of housing benefit due to you is worked out by looking at:

-- Personal circumstances and the amount of rent you have to pay.
+- your personal circumstances and the amount of rent you have to pay

-- The amount of savings you have (more than £16,000 will normally disqualify you).
+- any savings you have (more than £16,000 will normally disqualify you)

-- The number of bedrooms and occupants in the property (download our guide to this)
+- the number of bedrooms and occupants in the property (our guide)

 Try the benefits calculator to see what help you can get.